 - Holding information sessions

 - Going to business fairs

 Making a new invention involves a lot of hard work.
 If you've invented something that you want to present to the world, take the right steps to protect your rights before going public.

 If you want to know how to get an invention made, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.